datacrunchcentral/datacrunchcentral.github.io/_pages/cv.md

 - Provided support for software systems by creating database structures/tables.
 - Created dashboards using Excel and Tableau to display the areas of interest within departmental operations.
-- Recommended upgrades that improved platform architecture in response to internal audits concerning system performance; boosted recovery time after outages by 80%.
+- Created ML models like Linear regression, Logistics regressions etc to perform forcasting.

 ***SECURITY BAR RAISE (SBR) ASSOCIATE***

-*Dec 2019 – Sep 2021*
+*Dec 2019 – Mar 2021*

 - Performed auditing of contacts and escalation for any complience from the agent's end and reported to manager in MS Excel reports.
 - Played pivotal role in ensuring adherence to regulatory standards and internal policies, conducting thorough examinations to identify and mitigate risks within the organization.